commercetools/commercetools-js-sdk-training/README.md

 - Create an order from cart
 - Delete cart

-Exercises are realized by completing the implementation the modules that are scaffolded in the `handson` folder.
+The `exercise*.js` scripts are typically not modified, the task is to implement the modules in `handson/` until the `exercise*.js` scripts show the intended behavior.

-These exercises complement a training program.
-If you are interested in attending a training, please [contact us directly.](https://ok.commercetools.com/contact-us-en)
+These exercises complement a training program, they do not intend to help understanding commercetools by themselves.

+If you are interested in attending a training, please [contact us directly.](https://ok.commercetools.com/contact-us-en).